top of page

 Evolution and the Evaluation of an Epoch

-If you were to design a society that is as far as possible from the environment of our ape ancestors, it might look something like ours.
+If you were to design a society that is as far as possible from our hominid ancestors' environment, it might look something like ours.
 It’s not merely that our society is out of sync with the environment we evolved to live in—it clashes.
 It cuts against our instincts, leaving open psychic wounds.
 The wounds are continuously agitated.

 Some people feel nostalgia for the 1990s—Clinton, Tom Hanks movies, the first personal computers, or the 1950s with its post-war jubilee, Elvis, and Ice Cream parlors.
 I feel nostalgia for 2 million BCE.
 The common response to this attitude is some appeal to the brutalities of pre-modern life—infant and childbirth mortality, the absence of anesthetics and modern conveniences.
 Boredom.